epfl-lara/stainless/resourcebounds.rst

 Leon currently supports the following resource bounds, which can be used in the *postcondition* of functions.
 Let `f` be a function.
 The following keywords can be used in its postcondition, and have the following meaning.

 * **steps** - Number of steps in the evaluation of the function on a given input.
-This is an abstraction of time taken by the function on a given input.
+This is an abstraction of the time taken by the function on a given input.
 * **alloc** - Number of objects allocated in the heap by the function on a given input.
-This is an abstraction of heap memory usage
+This is an abstraction of heap memory usage.
 * **stack** - Stack size in words (4 bytes) consumed by the function on a given input.
-This is an abstraction of stack memory usage
+This is an abstraction of stack memory usage.
 * **depth** - The longest chain of data dependencies between the operations executed by the function on a given input.
 This is a measure of parallel execution time.
 * **rec**   - Number of recursive calls, including mutually recursive calls, executed by the function on a given input.
 This is similar to a loop count of a single loop.
 Note that calls to functions that do not belong to the same strongly-connected component (SCC) are not counted by this resource.